 Neutrons join generations

-The neutron family (from left to right): Shrichand Jakhar (IN), Hiro Iida (JA), Mun-Seong Cheon (KO), Raul Pampin (EU), Michael Loughlin (IO), Russ Feder (US), Dieter Leichtle (EU), Masao Ishikawa (JA), Jesus Izquierdo (EU), Eduard Polunovskiy (IO).
-Taking part but not pictured Luciano Bertalot (IO), Ulrich Fischer (EU), Alfred Hogenbirk (EU), Mahmoud Youssef (US); additional contributions from Zaixin Li (CN) and FDS Team (CN).
+The neutron family (from left to right): Shrichand Jakhar (India), Hiro Iida (Japan), Mun-Seong Cheon (Korea), Raul Pampin (EU), Michael Loughlin (ITER), Russ Feder (US), Dieter Leichtle (EU), Masao Ishikawa (Japan), Jesus Izquierdo (EU), Eduard Polunovskiy (ITER).
+Taking part but not pictured Luciano Bertalot (ITER), Ulrich Fischer (EU), Alfred Hogenbirk (EU), Mahmoud Youssef (US); additional contributions from Zaixin Li (China) and the FDS Team (China).

 The integrity of all components of ITER is demonstrated by a suite of complex computer simulations.
 All of these components will be subject to nuclear radiation of varying degrees and neutronics analyses is required to determine radiation exposure and response of all of these components.